Build Your Own Squad

 If you are reaching out to friends or people on social media, I suggest you email them with a simple message like the following:

 “Hi!
 I’m LaTaye Davis CEO of The Hair Experience by L, and I am seeking hair ambassadors.
 I would like to speak with you about an exclusive opportunity I’m offering only to those I am confident possess the qualities my brand exemplifies on a daily basis.
 If you are interested in joining a growing brand positioned to be a leader and innovator in the hair industry, click the link to schedule a consultation."

 Use Calendly to schedule your consultations.
 The free option allows you to have only one link active at a time, but it works for me because I stagger my events, consults, and conference calls.
 It’s FREE so there’s no charge to use it and as your hair business grows you can then invest in upgrading your options.

-Create you a Google Voice company phone number.
+Create a Google Voice company phone number.
 Use this phone number for all business-related calls.
-I strongly advise you utilizing your phone number to conduct business calls with individuals you don’t know.
+I strongly advise you to utilize your phone number to conduct business calls with individuals you don’t know.

 The great thing about Google Voice is you can record the call.
 All you have to do is give the individual your Google Voice phone number, schedule a time for them to call you.
 You then will press the number four when you answer the call, and it will inform both parties you are recording the call.